aptise/peter_sslers/README.md

 On error, these routes should generate a bad status code.

+The Pyramid component can query these endpoints automatically for you.

 ### Details

 This approach makes aggressive use of caching in the nginx workers (via a shared dict) and redis; and caches both hits and misses.